Source qualifier transformation

 Click on save

-If both the source coming from the same data base then Informatica recommends to use userdefined joins rather then using joiner transformation.
+If both the source coming from the same database then Informatica recommends using user-defined joins rather then using joiner transformation.

 Create 2 source definition with EMP, dept

 create a target definition with the name EMP_SQ_EMP_DEPT_SQJOIN

 empno, ename, job, sal, deptno, dname, loc